 SII-Malawi launched in 2016, building on the successes and lessons learned from Burundi.
-Since then, dozens of organizations have graduated the program and it is now in its third cohort.
+Since then, dozens of organizations have graduated the program and it is now in its fourth cohort.
 Follow the SII-Malawi community on Facebook.
 SII-Rwanda is launching in 2019.